 Do you have a mainly free-roaming outdoor rabbit?
 Is it sufficiently tamed that it will come easily to you for checking?
 Or, do you have a method whereby you can reliably catch or trap the rabbit so it can be checked?

 Additional information on fly strike can be found on page 286 in The Rabbit Raising Problem Solver.
 This book also has a wealth of info on nearly every health challenge and rabbit husbandry issue you might run into!

 Rabbits in the NewsWhole Foods Market is now selling rabbit meat,which in my opinion is an applaudable move.

-I've seen two very brief and one-sided news stories on the issue - here and here - which largely present the objections of those individuals that wish to redefine rabbits only as pets, and ignore or are ignorant about the long and rich history of rabbits as meat dating back 1000’s of years.
+I've seen two very brief and one-sided news stories on the issue - for example this one - which largely present the objections of those individuals that wish to redefine rabbits only as pets, and ignore or are ignorant about the long and rich history of rabbits as meat dating back thousands of years.

 Like this newsletter?Maybe your friends would too...